jhu-dvrk/sawIntuitiveResearchKit/ros/examples/bilateralTeleop/README.md

 `mtm_torque_gain` (floating point, default 0.2): scale down torque forces applied to MTM, used to reduce some oscillation/instability that is frequently present

 `psm_force_source`: format `{ "component": <component name>, "interface": <name>, "read_command": <name> }`, used to specify a cisst component to get force estimation from for the PSM.
 For example, a force sensor or a custom component running a dynamics model.
 The read command should return type `prmForceCartesianGet`.
+By default, this component will use the PSM's `measured_cf` if no other source is specified.

 `mtm_force_source`: same as `psm_force_source`, but provides estimation of forces on the MTM.